SpeedyWeather/RainMaker.jl/docs/src/rain_gauge.md

 ```@example rain_gauge
 simulation.diagnostic_variables.physics.precip_large_scale .= 0
 simulation.diagnostic_variables.physics.precip_convection .= 0
+nothing # hide
 ```
 The `.` here is important to specify the broadcasting of the scalar `0` on the right to the array on the left.
+This was not needed in `*= 1000` above as scalar times vector/matrix is mathematicall already well defined.

 ## Discarding spin-up